Empirical Growing Networks vs Minimal Models: Evidence and Challenges from Software Heritage and APS Citation Datasets

 \subsection{Histograms of the edge timestamp differences}

 The second characteristic discussed here concerns the dynamics of edge creation.
 Some minimal models connect each new node only to preexisting nodes, while others also allow the creation of new edges between already existing nodes upon the addition of each new node, reflecting different structural growth mechanisms.
 In the empirical networks studied here, an explicit edge creation timestamp is missing.
-However, since an edge can only exist between two existing nodes, and given the absence of explicit edge creation timestamps in the network studied here, one can infer certain features of the underlying evolution rules by analyzing the histograms of the signed differences between the appearance timestamps of source and target nodes for each edge, across the various networks under study.
-It is important to check that the histograms reflect how the network grows over time, which is why Fig.~\ref{fig:Comparison} shows histograms computed at different times, not just from the most recent snapshot.
+However, since an edge can only exist between two existing nodes, one can nevertheless infer certain features of the underlying evolution rules by analyzing the histograms of the signed differences between the appearance timestamps of source and target nodes for each edge, when such temporal information exists.
+Figure~\ref{fig:Comparison} therefore shows histograms computed at different times.

-A first notable feature is the presence of edges with a negative signed difference—that is, edges for which the source node appears after the target node.
-This can only arise if the evolution rules allow such configurations, which is not the case, for instance, in the model we derived from the modified Barabási–Albert (Price) model, except by construction for the initial edges (see the three bins at $-1$ year in Fig.~\ref{fig:Comparison}, bottom panel).
+A first notable feature is the presence of edges with a negative signed difference, i.e., edges for which the source node appears after the target node.
+Such edges can only arise if the evolution rules allow this type of configuration.
+In the modified Barabási--Albert (Price) model, this is not possible by construction, except for the initial edges (see the three bins before $-1$ year in Fig.~\ref{fig:Comparison}, bottom panel).
 By contrast, this is allowed by the {\it not-true-time} rule used here to build the {\it temporal graph}.

-The top panel, Fig.~\ref{fig:Comparison}a, corresponding to $RV{\to}RV$ edges of the {\it main graph}, shows a density that decreases slowly up to approximately one year, and then declines more sharply for larger values \footnote{Note that the histograms are constructed using fixed-width bins on a logarithmic scale, while the number of new nodes grows exponentially.}.
-An excess is also visible at one day and its multiples, which is naturally related to the human activity underlying this network.
-In the top panel, the dominant feature is the much greater weight of short time intervals below one day, consistent with the fact that the creation of these nodes—and the edges between them—is associated with daily software development activity.
+The top panel, Fig.~\ref{fig:Comparison}a, corresponding to $RV{\to}RV$ edges of the {\it main graph}, shows a density that decreases slowly up to approximately one year, and then declines more sharply for larger values.\footnote{Note that the histograms are constructed using fixed-width bins on a logarithmic scale, while the number of new nodes grows exponentially.} An excess is also visible at one-day intervals and their multiples, which is naturally related to the human activity underlying this network.
+In the top panel, the dominant feature is the much greater weight of short time intervals below one day, consistent with the fact that the creation of these nodes---and the edges between them---is associated with daily software development activity.